 Your hands are warm, your head is clear and your thoughts are where they should be… on the road ahead.

 Oxford’s Hot Grips provide adjustable warmth with which no gloves can compete.
-Unlike the heated grips of yore, they install simply and won’t drain batteries of critical voltage.
+Unlike the products of yore, they install simply and won’t drain batteries of critical voltage.

 They are a permanent and elegant solution to the stinging pain of frozen hands.